 12. Wildlife Rescue Center

 Attention animal lovers!
-A day trip from San Jose to the Toucan Rescue Ranch is an amazing way to see rare wildlife and make a difference.
+A day trip from San Jose to the Toucan Rescue Ranch is an amazing way to see rare wildlife and make a difference by supporting a wildlife rescue center.
 Located about 20 minutes north of San Jose, it is easy to get to and a great place for the whole family.

 You can get there easily by bus or taxi, and since it is very close to San Jose they are also comparable in price.
-You can also book an all-inclusive tour to the ranch that includes both transportation and a ticket to the ranch.
+You can also book an all-inclusive tour to the ranch that includes both transportation and a ticket to the ranch for around $150 USD.